-'''

-$ sna2skool.py manic_miner.z80 > manic_miner.skool
+\$ sna2skool.py manic_miner.z80 > manic_miner.skool

-'''

 Note that the '.skool' file name suffix is merely a convention, not a requirement.
 In general, any suffix besides '.ref' (which is used by skool2html.py to identify ref files) will do.
 If you are fond of the traditional three-letter suffix, then perhaps '.sks' (for 'SkoolKit source') or '.kit' would be more to your liking.
-However, for the purpose of this particular tutorial, you should stick with '.skool'.
+However, for the purpose of this particular tutorial, it would be best to stick with '.skool'.